terramate-io/terramate/docs/cli/automation/github-actions/drift-check-workflow.md

 Drift Checks require action and protocolling the results, so Terramate Cloud support is required for those workflows at the moment.

-The following workflows run every day at 2am.
+The following workflows run every day at 2 am.

 ## Terramate Cloud support

-When synchronizing drift checks to Terramate Cloud, the following fetures will support the team with handling drifts:
+When synchronizing drift checks to Terramate Cloud, the following features will support the team with handling drifts:

-- Get notified on new drifts via Slacks notifications.
+- Get notified on new drifts via Slack notifications.
 - Highlight and identify drifted stacks in the Stacks List and Dashboard
 - See drift details without requiring your team to have elevated access to read the Terraform state or have access to read the cloud resources.
 - Identify the time when a drift happened and how long a stack stayed in a drifted state.
 - Create automation to reconcile a drift without human interaction using `--cloud-status` filter in Terramate CLI.

 ## Deployment Blueprints

+Create the following GitHub Actions configuration at `.github/workflows/drift.yml`

 ::: code-group